azuline/rose/docs/TEMPLATES.md

 trackartists.djmixer: list[Artist]
 releasetitle: str
 releasetype: str                     # The type of the track's release (e.g. single, ep, etc).
-releaseyear: int | None
+releasedate: int | None
-originalyear: int | None             # The year of the first edition of the release.
+originaldate: int | None             # The year of the first edition of the release.
-compositionyear: int | None          # The year that the release was composed.
+compositiondate: int | None          # The year that the release was composed.
 Mainly of interest in classical music.
 new: bool                            # The "new"-ness of the track's release.
 genres: list[str]
 parent_genres: list[str]             # The parent genres of `genres`, excluding `genres`.